AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 inherited from the ``BaseMetric`` class), for evaluating performance from a data perspective.

-:blue-bold:`Learning` part focuses on the construction, training, and prediction of machine learning models.
+:blue-bold:`Learning` part focuses on creating, training, and utilizing machine learning models.
 The ``ABLModel`` class is the central class that encapsulates the machine learning model.
 This class is compatible with various frameworks, including those based on scikit-learn or PyTorch neural networks constructed by the ``BasicNN`` class.